Michael Rowland (journalist): Career

-Rowland began his career in the news industry by reporting and journalism in the 1990s where he spent five years in the ABC's Parliament House bureau in Canberra, filing for Radio News and Lateline.
+Rowland began his career as a cadet journalist with the ABC aged 18 in January 1987, and worked in news and current affairs with the broadcaster for most of the following four decades.
+He covered the 1989 Newcastle earthquake.
+In the 1990s, after a spell covering New South Wales politics, he spent five years in the ABC's Parliament House bureau, part of the Canberra Press Gallery in Canberra, filing for Radio News and Lateline.
 During this time he learnt about news reporting and journalism as a news cadet for over a year.
-He worked in the Canberra Press Gallery for five years covering both New South Wales and Victorian politics for the ABC.

 In 1988, he transferred to a position as a New South Wales state political reporter.
 He then progressed to a finance reporter in 1991 for the ABC.
 He met his future News Breakfast co-host Lisa Millar while covering the 1996 federal election at the ABC's Canberra Bureau.

-He was Latelines finance correspondent, and also covered business and economics for a range of other ABC TV and radio outlets including AM, current affairs morning program, The World Today, a current affairs program, PM, The Midday Report, Inside Business, the economic and financial focused branch of ABC and the 7 pm TV news all of which included Rowland as the financial presenter focussing on Australian economics.
+Rowland was Latelines business and economics correspondent, and also covered business and economics for a range of other ABC TV and radio outlets including AM, current affairs morning program, The World Today, a current affairs program, PM, The Midday Report, Inside Business, the economic and financial focused branch of ABC and the 7 pm TV news.

-Rowland then became the ABC's North America correspondent, and during his posting covered stories including the election of Barack Obama as US president, the outbreak of the 2008 financial crisis, the Virginia Tech massacre and David Hicks' release from Guantanamo Bay detention camp.
+He then became the ABC's North America correspondent, spending four years in the role.
+During this time, he covered stories including the election of Barack Obama as US president, the outbreak of the 2008 financial crisis (as the ABC's Wall Street correspondent), and David Hicks's release from Guantanamo Bay detention camp.

-In June 2010, Rowland was appointed co-host of News Breakfast, replacing Joe O'Brien.
+In July 2010, Rowland was appointed co-host of News Breakfast, replacing Joe O'Brien.
+The show presented mostly news, with some intervening segments of light entertainment.
+He co-hosted the show with Virginia Trioli from the ABC's Southbank studios in Melbourne.
+The show was broadcast on ABC1 / ABC TV and ABC News 24.
+Rowland and Trioli alternated reading the 9am news, and on big news days, he was sometimes on an hour after the end of the show – up to four hours of non-stop television.

+In May 2019, Rowland was one of the reporters on ABC's Australia Votes series about the 2019 federal election.
 In June 2019, the ABC announced that Rowland would take on an expanded role as senior network presenter for ABC's morning news breakfast program.
 In addition to News Breakfast, Rowland would anchor coverage of major domestic and international events across ABC News programs, including the 7 pm News, the breakfast segment for ABC News, and ABC Radio.

-Rowland covered the 2020 United States presidential election presenting live results for News Breakfast.
+Rowland covered the 2020 and 2024 United States presidential elections, presenting live results for News Breakfast.
+He remained in the role for 15 years, hosting his last show on 13 December 2024.